 - Send a thank you note to your evaluators after they have submitted a letter on your behalf to express your appreciation.

-To learn more about the Health Sciences Advising Committee Letter Service, read the packet linked below:
+To learn more about the Health Sciences Advising Committee Letter Service or to begin preparing your HSAC materials for the 2014-2015 cycle, read the packet linked below:

 In addition to the packet linked above, students who are utilizing the Health Sciences Advising Committee Letter Service for the upcoming 2014-2015 application service will utilize the following additional forms (described in the packet above):